KaifYang/LABREPORT/Report1.md

 ## Installing VScode

 1. Search for VSCode on any search engines.
 2. Download and setup VSCode.
+[Link here](https://code.visualstudio.com/)

 ***